sara-nl/griddocs/source/Pages/Advanced/storage_clients/webdav.rst

 It is possible to specify the password on the command line like this: --user homer:password.
 However, this should be avoided because it allows other local users to read the password with the 'ps' command.

-If on your system there are no grid CA certificates available in /etc/grid-security/certificates/, you can install them by following these instructions: https://dist.eugridpma.info/distribution/igtf/, or you can specify --insecure to skip certificate checking (not reccommended).
+If on your system there are no grid CA certificates available in /etc/grid-security/certificates/, you can install them by following these instructions: https://dist.eugridpma.info/distribution/igtf/, or you can specify --insecure to skip certificate checking (not recommended).

 Downloading